Navigation

 Stakeholders from the region and transport sector discuss the future half-hourly service on the Haller Willem line.

-The half-hourly service on the Haller Willem is making progress: the necessary land has been acquired in Westbarthausen.
-This is an important step for commuters and…
+The half-hourly service on the Haller Willem line is getting closer: all the necessary land has been acquired in Westbarthausen – a major step forward for commuters and…

 Professor of the Year comes from Osnabrück University of Applied Sciences